DEFRA/ffc-grants-eligibility-checker/test/acceptance/README.md

 # Acceptance Tests
 This folder contains the acceptance test project for the Grants Eligibility Checker web app.

-The framework used is WebdriverIO with Cucumber and the tests are containerised by default, running against a single browser (Chrome)
+The framework used is WebdriverIO with Cucumber and the tests are containerised by default, running against a single browser (Chrome).
 .
 ## Requirements
 - Docker